-The certainty with which one suspects Antipope Bergoglio of being the False Prophet Forerunner of the Antichrist just took a parabolic leap higher.
+The certainty with which one suspects Antipope Bergoglio of being not merely a criminal usurper, but the actual False Prophet Forerunner of the Antichrist continues to leap higher.
 He is undeniably attempting to put himself OVER and ABOVE God and His Holy Church.

 Pray for Pope Benedict XVI Ratzinger, and the Holy Church of which he is the Supreme Pontiff, whether he likes it or not.

 “The reversal of a doctrine as well established as the legitimacy of capital punishment would raise serious problems regarding the credibility of the magisterium.
 Consistency with scripture and long-standing Catholic tradition is important for the grounding of many current teachings of the Catholic Church; for example, those regarding abortion, contraception, the permanence of marriage, and the ineligibility of women for priestly ordination.
 If the tradition on capital punishment had been reversed, serious questions would be raised regarding other doctrines.”